 I love citrus flavors.
 In the summertime, I like them best in drinks.
-I like them in baked good too.
-But I like them least in baked goods that I require me to turn on my oven.
+I like them in baked goods too.
+But I like these the least in baked goods that I require me to turn on my oven.

 But this product hit the shelves, it went right into my cart and yes, my oven ended up being turned on in August.
-So my first complaint is as follows: there should a no bake bar for the summer months.
+So my first complaint is as follows: there should be a no-bake bar for the summer months.
 No excuses.

 Now, whenever I have picked up something that requires prep work I need to know if the directions are correct.
 And the directions need a little bit of work and revision.

 The first step is assembling the shortbread.
 Butter and crust mix.
 My butter was room temperature.
 That's what I define as softened.
 Had it been melted there would have been a chance it would form into a dough.

 If it is just softened it looks like a pie crust before the addition of ice water.
 It won't be a dough until that bit of hydration comes in.
 So I pressed it into my pan in all of its powdery glory.
 And docking it, or the pricking of a fork on such a flaky item didn't work.
 So I went forward anyway.

 At this point, those were the only flaws I found.
 Otherwise, what came out of the oven after adding the sugary lemon egg mixture was quite pleasant and delicious.
 I wouldn't recommend using anything other than fresh lemons.